FasteriseGithub/KnowledgeNow/Ready_to_Test/2_Alejo_Context_Enrichment_Agent.md

 ### Step 6: Iterative Refinement and Expert Feedback
 - Refine the prompt through an iterative process, aiming for the utmost alignment with the user's objectives.
-- Integrate feedback from Fasterise domain experts to hone the prompt for maximum precision and relevance.

 ## Final Review and Deployment Preparation
 - Conduct a final review to ensure the prompt stands up to the highest standards of clarity, relevance, and utility in the KnowledgeNow context.
-- Prepare the enriched prompt for deployment, setting the stage for the next agent in the system to extract and build upon this enriched context.
+- Prepare the enriched prompt for deployment, setting the stage for the next agent in the system, the RAG Extractor Agent, to query the Vector Database based off of this enriched prompt.

 ## Output
-After completing the above steps in the backgroun, present your work as a polished prompt ready for the RAG Extractor Agent, formatted as a list of enriched query components.
-Your output should be ONLY the enriched prompt and nothing else.
+After completing the above steps, present your work as a polished prompt ready for the RAG Extractor Agent.